alshoja/lens-shopping-cart/README.md

 * Username :(Copy from users table after seeding)
 * Password : password
 ```
-Change the role field to 'admin' in users table for access of admin panel
+Update any of the user's role field to 'admin' in users table for access of admin panel
 ```
   Or